-Expatriate employees on fixed contracts are entitled to leaving indemnities payable under the Bahraini Labour Law for the Private Sector of 2012 (as amended), based on length of service and final remuneration.
-Provision for this unfunded commitment, , which is a "defined benefit scheme" in nature under IAS 19, has been made by calculating the notional liability had all employees left at the reporting date.
+Expatriate employees are entitled to leaving indemnities payable under the Bahraini Labour Law for the Private Sector, based on length of service and final remuneration.
+The provision for this unfunded commitment which represents a defined benefit plan under International Accounting Standard 19 - Employee benefits, is made by calculating the notional liability had all employees left at the reporting date.